Land & Property

 The first section of land purchased by Exmoor Associates was ten acres of grass and woodland, with river frontage, at Collard Bridge in the Yeo Valley.
 This was the first of two sections so far acquired at this end of the line.
 “Collar Bridge”, as it was known by railwaymen, marks the start of the 1 in 50 ascent which continues for the next 8 miles to Blackmoor at the boundary of Exmoor.
 The bridge gets its name as it is where the real collar work started for the loco crews.

-A further half mile of trackbed is also owned by Exmoor Associates in the Yeo valley.
-This section is within an area of forestry plantation.
+Further trackbed is also owned by Exmoor Associates in this part of the Yeo valley, beyond Collard bridge to Skew bridge, and then also beyond Skew bridge within an area of forestry plantation.

 Blackmoor